tenalirajkumarreddy/myportfolio/README.md

 # Raj Kumar Reddy Tenali - Portfolio

-A modern, responsive portfolio website showcasing my skills, projects, and achievements as a Computer Science student at VIT AP University.
+A modern, responsive portfolio website showcasing my skills, projects, and achievements as a Computer Science student at VIT AP University..

 ## About Me